-BA 593 - Strategic Management (3)
+BA593 - Strategic Management (3)

 Capstone course in the program, taken in the final term.
-Students will identify a problem within their current work situation and focus on taking an integrated approach (using all the functional areas of business) to research and presentation of a solution.
+Students will identify a problem within their current work situation and focus on taking an integrated approach (using all the functional areas of business) to research and present a solution.